ionixjunior/ionixjunior.dev/src/content/en/posts/2024-10-04-taking-pauses-is-okay-but-not-planning-can-be-costly.md

 +++
 layout: post
-title:  "Taking Pauses is Okay, But Not Planning Can Be Costly"
+title = "Taking Pauses is Okay, But Not Planning Can Be Costly"
 date:   2024-10-04
 translations: ["pt"]
 tags: ["career"]